Olly Rix: 2013–present: Breakthrough with television work

 In 2013, after his final stage appearance in Richard II, Rix made his television debut.
 He portrayed the role of Cartwright in the BBC miniseries Death Comes to Pemberley.
 A year later, he appeared in an episode of ITV's Midsomer Murders.
 In 2015, he recurred in the BBC period drama series The Musketeers.
 That same year, he starred in the third series of WPC 56, also on BBC.
 In 2016, Rix made his international breakthrough when he starred in ABC's drama series Of Kings and Prophets as David.
 At the time, Rix was considered an unknown stage actor and was shocked to be flown out to Los Angeles four times for screen tests.
 He was exhausted with the process, believing he stood no chance of securing the role.
 He lived in South Africa for a year whilst filming the series, which he described as one of the best times of his life.
 However, ABC pulled Of Kings and Prophets after two episodes, citing low ratings as the reason.
 Rix said he "went from being on top of the world to back in my parents' spare room working out what the hell happened".

 In 2017, Rix was cast in a main role in the television film The Machine.
 A year later, he starred in the third series of the BBC military drama series Our Girl.
 He portrayed Captain Bones McClyde.
 In 2019, he appeared in an episode of the Acorn TV series Agatha Raisin, as well as joining the cast of The Spanish Princess.
 In the latter, he portrayed Edward Stafford until 2020.
 Then, in 2021, he joined the cast of the BBC's period drama Call the Midwife.
-He portrayed series regular Matthew Aylward for three years, after which his character was written out.
+He portrayed series regular Matthew Aylward over four of the series, after which his character was written out.
 Following his exit, he was pictured near the set of fellow BBC drama series Casualty in July 2024, and it was rumoured that he was to join the series.
 The reports were confirmed by the BBC in February 2025, with them announcing that Rix would portray Flynn Byron in the thirty-ninth series.